labour law

 This Act ensures that no woman should worry about their rights, income and job while they are looking after their child and spending quality time with them.

-• A woman must be working in an establishment for about 80 days in the past 12 months to ask for maternity benefits.
+• A woman must have been working in an establishment for about 80 days in the past 12 months to ask for maternity benefits.

-• Under Section 11A, a creche facility must be present in establishments which have more than 50 employees.
+• Under Section 11A, a creche facility must be present in establishments with more than 50 employees.

-• Women are allowed to visit the creche four times a day which also includes an interval for her to rest.
+• Women are allowed to visit the creche four times a day which also includes an interval for them to rest.

-• The creches should be within 500m from the workplace.
+• The creches should be within 500m of the workplace.

 • Creches are mandatory for firms, companies and consultant companies.

 This Act provided gratuity to workers engaged in mines, factories, oilfields, plantations and other establishments.
 ‘Gratuity’ is payment for long service, as a statutory retiral benefit.
-If an employee has given his contribution to his service for 5 or more than 5 years, then he is entitled to receive gratuity irrespective of his wage.
+If an employee has given his contribution to his service for 5 years or more , then he is entitled to receive gratuity irrespective of his wage.
 Gratuity is given in the following cases:

 • On his superannuation